yvelikova/axway-open-docs/content/en/docs/central/catalog/testing-an-api-from-the-browser.md

 Before you start:

 * You will need to create an application with an API key
-* You will need to subscribe to an API with your application
+* You will need to subscribe to an API with your application.
+See [Subscribe to an API](https://deploy-preview-672--axway-open-docs.netlify.app/docs/central/catalog/discover-and-consume-catalog-assets-3/#subscribe-to-an-api)

 To test your API that has been registered in AMPLIFY Central as proxy and it is secured with an API key: